dequelabs/axe-core/README.md

 To create a new translation for aXe, start by running `grunt translate --lang=<langcode>`.
 This will create a json file fin the `./locales` directory, with the default English text in it for you to translate.
 We welcome any localization for axe-core.
 For details on how to contribute, see the Contributing section below.

+To update existing translation file, re-run `grunt translate --lang=<langcode>`.
+This will add new messages used in English and remove messages which were not used in English.

 ## Contributing

 Read the [Proposing Axe-core Rules guide ](./doc/rule-proposal.md)